Folukie/Patrica-Wallet/README.md

 ## Issues faced

-No issues faced.
+After deploying on netlify, it returned a 404 error.
+I fixed this by adding a redirect file in the public folder.

 ## Todo
-- Create a card number component
+- Make card component accept a custom credit card number.
-- Make card number invisble, reduce card width and blur out card on card click
+- Toggle credit card number visibility and blur card on card click.